Skip to content

 • monitor production and carry out basic testing and quality checks

-• store goods and raw materials in the factory or warehouse
+• store goods and raw materials, using lifting equipment

 • clean and maintain work areas and machinery